rachelcoonley/Quick-Start-doc-tech-preview/README.md

 ### Adding Containers

-After adding at least one host or cluster to your environment, you're ready to create your first container.
+After you add at least one host or cluster to your environment, it might take several minutes for all Rancher system services to launch.
+To verify the status of your environment, from the **Default** menu, select **System**.
+If a service is healthy, its state displays in green.

+Once you've verified that all system services are up and running, you're ready to create your first container.

 #### To Add a Container:
 1. On the Rancher UI menu, click **Containers**.